Failaka-Ikaros: excavation and research program

 – CNRS: French National Centre for Scientific Research;

-– CEFREPA: French Centre of Reserach on Arabian peninsula;
+– CEFREPA: French Research Centre on Arabian Peninsula;

 – IFPO: French Institute for the Near-East;